I

 Appalachian Irishman had started teaching, so we needed a second car.

-She started teaching at a Christian school kindergarten, in Sikeston,
+She was teaching kindergarten at a Christian school in Sikeston,

 I